 Video: Feature overview of the TiPX paintball pistol.

-There are, however, larger magazines available for purchase.
+There are, however, larger magazines available.
 This starter pack comes with three spring-loaded magazines.

 A piece of good news: the cartridges are easily removed for changing convenience.